-- a) A certification indicating that a qualifying patient is recommended for the use of medical cannabis shall be written on a form provided by the Department and shall include, at minimum, the following: - 1) The qualifying patient's name, date of birth, home address and primary telephone number; - 2) The physician's name, address, telephone number, e-mail address, medical license number, indication of specialty or primary area of clinical practice, if any, and DEA registration number; - 3) The length of time the qualifying patient has been under the care of the physician; - 5) The qualifying patient's debilitating medical condition; - Additional comments, if necessary, that would be useful in assessing the qualifying patient's application for use of medical cannabis; - A statement that the physician has confirmed a diagnosis of a debilitating medical condition; has a bona-fide physician-patient relationship; has conducted an in-person physical examination; has conducted a review of the patient's medical history, including reviewing medical records from other treating physicians, if any, from the previous 12 months; and has explained the potential risks and benefits of the use of medical cannabis to the qualifying patient; and - 7) The physician's signature and date. - b) A patient may apply for a waiver where a physician provides a substantial medical basis in a signed, written statement asserting that, based on the patient's medical history, in the physician's professional judgment, 2.5 ounces is an insufficient adequate supply for a 14-day period to properly alleviate the patient's debilitating medical condition or symptoms associated with the debilitating medical condition.
-(Section 10(a)(2) of the Act)
+- a) A certification confirming the patient's debilitating medical condition indicating that a qualifying patient is recommended for the use of medical cannabis shall be written on a form provided by the Department and shall include, at minimum, the following: - 1) The qualifying patient's name, date of birth, home address and primary telephone number; - The physician's name, address, telephone number, e-mail address, medical license number, indication of specialty or primary area of clinical practice, if any, and active controlled substances license under the Illinois Controlled Substances Act DEA registration number;

+- 3) The length of time the qualifying patient has been under the care of the physician; - 4) The qualifying patient's debilitating medical condition; - 5) Additional comments, if necessary, that would be useful in assessing the qualifying patient's application for use of medical cannabis; - 5)6) A statement that the physician has confirmed a diagnosis of a debilitating medical condition; is treating or managing treatment of the patient's debilitating condition; has a bona-fide physician-patient relationship; has conducted an in-person physical examination; has conducted a review of the patient's medical history, including reviewing medical records from other treating physicians, if any, from the previous 12 months; and has explained the potential risks and benefits of the use of medical cannabis to the qualifying patient; and - $\underline{6}$)7) The physician's signature and date. - b) The physician written certification does not constitute a prescription for medical cannabis. - b) A patient may apply for a waiver where a physician provides a substantial medical basis in a signed, written statement asserting that, based on the patient's medical history, in the physician's professional judgment, 2.5 ounces is an insufficient adequate supply for a 14-day period to properly alleviate the patient's debilitating medical condition or symptoms associated with the debilitating medical condition.
+(Section 10(a)(2) of the Act) - 1) The waiver recommendation shall be on a Physician Waiver Recommendation form provided by the Department. - 2) The waiver shall describe in the physician's professional opinion why 2.5 ounces is an insufficient supply for a 14-day period. - 3) The waiver shall describe how the qualifying patient will benefit from an increased supply.

-- 1) The waiver recommendation shall be on a Physician Waiver Recommendation form provided by the Department. - 2) The waiver shall describe in the physician's professional opinion why 2.5 ounces is an insufficient supply for a 14-day period. - 3) The waiver shall describe how the qualifying patient will benefit from an increased supply. - 4) The waiver shall include a statement by the physician indicating the amount of medical cannabis that would be a sufficient supply for the qualifying patient's debilitating medical condition and provide a recommendation for the length of time the waiver should be in effect. - 5) If the Department approves the waiver, the amount of medical cannabis recommended by the physician shall be noted on the registry identification card. - Applications for qualifying patients under 18 years old shall require a written certification from a physician and a reviewing physician.
+- 4) The waiver shall include a statement by the physician indicating the amount of medical cannabis that would be a sufficient supply for the qualifying patient's debilitating medical condition and provide a recommendation for the length of time the waiver should be in effect. - 5) If the Department approves the waiver, the amount of medical cannabis recommended by the physician shall be noted on the registry identification card. - c) Applications for qualifying patients under 18 years old shall require a written certification from a physician and a reviewing physician.

-(Amended by Emergency rulemaking at 39 Ill.
+(Source: Amended by Emergency rulemaking at 40 Ill.
 Reg. , effective , for a maximum of 150 days)